nzzdev/Q-cli/README.md

 Q server -t your_target
 ```

-- Default config file is default.js.
-Another config file name can be specified by using option `c` or `--config`.
+- Default config file name is default.js.
+Another config file name can be specified by using option `-c` or `--config`.
 ```bash
 Q server -c config-file-name.js
 ```